kaaengine/kaa/docs/reference/physics.rst

     In the nodes tree, HitboxNode must be a direct child of a :class:`BodyNode`.
 A :class:`BodyNode` can have many HitboxNodes.

-    HitboxNode inherits all :class:`Node` properties and methods, some of which may be particularly usful for debugging.
+    HitboxNode inherits all :class:`Node` properties and methods, some of which may be particularly useful for debugging.
 For example, by setting a color and z_index of on a HitboxNode you can make the hitbox visible.

-    Hitbox node has its own specific params:
+    Hitbox node has its own specific params, related with collision handling:

     * :code:`shape` - can be either :class:`geometry.Polygon` or :class:`geometry.Circle`
-    * :code:`group` - an integer, default value is a kaa constant meaning "no group"
+    * :code:`group` - an integer, default value is a kaa constant meaning "no group".
+Hitboxes within the same group will never collide with each other.
     * :code:`mask` - an integer, used as a bit mask, it's recommended to use enum.Intflag enumerated constant.
-Default value is a kaa constant meaning "match all masks"
+Default value is a kaa constant meaning "match all masks".
+Defines a category of this hitbox.
     * :code:`collision_mask` - an integer, used as a bit mask, it's recommended to use enum.Intflag enumerated constant.
-Default value is a kaa constant meaning "match all masks"
+Default value is a kaa constant meaning "match all masks".
+Defines with which categories this hitbox should collide.
     * :code:`trigger_id` - an integer, your own value used with the :meth:`SpaceNode.set_collision_handler()` method.
+Used in custom collision handling.

+    The hitbox node also has a few properties affecting its physical behaviour:

+    * :code:`sensor`
+    * :code:`elasticity`
+    * :code:`friction`
+    * :code:`surface_velocity`

 Instance properties: